NikoMix/just-the-docs/docs/customization.md

 New
 {: .label .label-green }

 Just the Docs supports two color schemes: light (default), and dark.
-Just setup the indexing asdasd
+Just setup the indexing

 To enable a color scheme, set the `color_scheme` parameter in your site's `_config.yml` file: